 An accelerated procedure exists since March 2016.
 According to Section 30a of the Asylum Act, the accelerated procedure can be carried out in branch offices of the BAMF which are assigned to a "special reception centre" (besondere Aufnahmeeinrichtung).
-Only in these locations can accelerated procedures be carried out for the asylum seekers who:135
+Only in these locations can accelerated procedures be carried out for asylum seekers who:266

 - 1. Come from a Safe Country of Origin; - 2.
 Have clearly misled the authorities about their identities or nationalities by presenting false information or documents or by withholding relevant documents; - 3.
-Have in bad faith destroyed or disposed of an identity or travel document that would have helped establish their identities or nationalities, or if the circumstances clearly give reason to believe that this is so: - 4.
-Have filed a subsequent application, in case they have left Germany after their initial asylum procedure had been concluded;136 - 5.
-Have made an application merely in order to delay or frustrate the enforcement of an earlier or imminent decision which would result in their deportations; - 6.
-Refuse to be fingerprinted in line with the Eurodac Regulation; or - 7.
-Were expelled due to serious reasons of public security and order of if there are serious reasons to believe that they constitute a serious threat to public security and order.
+Have in bad faith destroyed or disposed of an identity or travel document that would have helped establish their identities or nationalities, or if the circumstances clearly give reason to believe that - 4.
+Have filed a subsequent application, in case they have left Germany after their initial asylum procedure had been concluded; - 5.
+Have made an application merely in order to delay or frustrate the enforcement of an earlier or imminent decision which would result in their removals; - 6.
+Refuse to be fingerprinted in line with the Eurodac Regulation; or https://bit.ly/31XOpvv